RareSkills/blog/ethereum-contract-creation-code/ethereum-contract-creation-code.md

 We do that here by adding the constructor parameter length (0x20) we duplicated earlier to the free memory pointer (0x80) then arranging it with Dup1 and Swap1 operations before calling MSTORE 40 which stores the new value (0xa0) as the free memory pointer.

-Next we have a series of dynamic operations and JUMPs that don't execute sequencially but rather based on some conditions.
+Next we have a series of dynamic operations and JUMPs that don't execute sequentially but rather based on some conditions.
 Let's dig deeper.

-The steps are numbered so you can follow them sequencially without looking for the required JUMPDEST.
+The steps are numbered so you can follow them sequentially without looking for the required JUMPDEST.

 You can use the [playground link](https://www.evm.codes/playground?fork=merge&unit=Wei&codeType=Bytecode&code=%27tw51z893x3xz8983398101w819052z1e91z25vu55z3dvuz208284031215z3657s5b5051919050vz3fxz4au39uf3fetsfea26469706673582212204a131c1478e0e7bb29267fd8f6d38a6zb40a25888982bd6618b720d4498b6b464736f6c6343~x70033yyyyyyy1%27~000z60y~~~x80wz40v565bu6~tzxw52suxfd%01stuvwxyz~_) for this bytecode to try it out yourself too.